 Why a page on preparing runner beans?

 Unlike all the other pages on this website, which are about the past, this page is about modern ways of doing things - or, at least, one modern way of doing things.
 Why?
-It follows from the companion page, where I describe how people in the past preserved their summer crop of runner beans by salting.
+It follows from the companion pages, where I describe how people in the past prepared runner beans and preserved the crop by salting.
 As a result a number of website visitors contacted me to ask the best way of preparing the beans first.

 Rather than keeping repeating myself in emails, here is my quick method for stringing and slicing runner beans today - ready either for preserving them by salting or freezing or for using directly.
 It is not how people prepared their beans in the past using just a knife.

 In my view it is not worth bothering with shop-bought runner beans because they are not sufficiently fresh.
 Whether or not this affects taste is a matter of opinion, but what is important is that they will have become floppy.
 This makes them impossible to slice by the simple and quick method described below.

 It is much better to grow your own runner beans.
 This is not difficult and produces a large crop over a long period.
 If you must use shop-bought beans you will almost certainly need to resort to preparing them the old way - which is tedious with poorer results.